indico/indico/indico/htdocs/ihelp/html/_sources/QuickStartGuides/QSGSessionManager/SessionManager.txt

 Tools Tab
 ~~~~~~~~~

-The Tools tab allows you to delete the session and to write
-minutes for the session.
+The Tools tab allows you to delete and to write minutes for the session.

 --------------